zephyrproject-rtos/zephyr/doc/reference/kernel/threads/index.rst

     The kernel does not currently make any claims regarding an application's ability to respawn a thread that terminates.

+In some cases a thread may want to sleep until another thread terminates.
+This can be accomplished with the :cpp:func:`k_thread_join()` API.
+This will block the calling thread until either the timeout expires, the target thread self-exits, or the target thread aborts (either due to a k_thread_abort() call or triggering a fatal error).

 Thread Aborting
 ===============